Access statement

 Kirkstall Abbey

-● The doorways are wide enough for wheelchair access.
-The entrance is automatic, opening outwards with a clear opening space.
+● The entrance is automatic, opening outwards with a clear opening space.
+The doorways are 157 cm wide.

 ● The visitor centre and café have wooden floors.

-● The grounds are a mix of surfaces.
-These include tarmac, cobbles, grass, and gravel.
+● The outdoor areas consist of tarmac, stone paving, cobbles, grass, and gravel.

-● Please note that as Kirkstall Abbey is a heritage site some areas of the grounds are uneven.
+● Please note that as Kirkstall Abbey is a heritage site.
+Some areas of the grounds are uneven in places and there are some open drains.

 ● Seating is available in the visitor centre and around the grounds.

-● Yes, both assistance dogs and pet dogs.
+● Both assistance dogs and pet dogs are allowed.
 Please keep on a lead.

 ● Dog bowls are available at the front entrance of the visitor centre.